aKaReZa75/eBoard_7Segments/README.md

 - [aKaReZa 42 - Repair, Arduino 7Segment Shield Soldering](https://youtu.be/1Rpm_uHoqAg)
   ---
   In this video, we assemble the 7-segment and OLED shield we designed after printing it, and we learn several important tips about proper soldering techniques for SMD and THD components.

-> [!CAUTION]
-> It is absolutely critical that you carefully read every single word of this document, line by line, to ensure you don't miss any details.
-Nothing can be overlooked.

 # 💻 How to Use Git and GitHub
 To access the repository files and save them on your computer, there are two methods available: